Whitney Museum: Move downtown

 The Whitney developed a new main building, designed by Renzo Piano, in the West Village and Meatpacking District in lower Manhattan.
 The new museum, at the intersection of Gansevoort and Washington Streets, was built on a previously city-owned site and marks the southern entrance to the High Line park.
-Construction began in 2010 and was completed in 2015.
-It cost $422 million.
+Construction began in 2010, and the project cost $422 million.
+After an April 30, 2015, ceremonial ribbon-cutting attended by Michelle Obama and Bill de Blasio, the new building opened on May 1, 2015.
 Robert Silman Associates was the structural engineer; Jaros, Baum & Bolles provided MEP services; Ove Arup & Partners was the lighting/daylighting engineer; and Turner Construction LLC served as construction manager.

 The new structure spans 200000 sqft and eight stories that include the city's largest column-free art gallery spaces, an education center, theater, a conservation laboratory, and a library and reading rooms.
 Two of the floors are fully devoted to the museum's permanent collection.
 The only permanent artwork commissioned for the site—its four main elevators—were conceived by Richard Artschwager.
 The new building's collection comprises over 600 works by over 400 artists.
 Observation decks on the floors five through eight are linked by an outdoor staircase.

 The new building is much more expansive and open than the old ones.
 As one New York Times review described the building:

 The museum needed to raise $760 million for the building and its endowment.
 In May 2011, the Metropolitan Museum of Art announced it had entered into an agreement to occupy the Madison Avenue building for at least eight years starting in 2015, easing the Whitney's burden of having to finance two large museum spaces.
 The occupation of the old space was later postponed to 2016.

-After an April 30, 2015, ceremonial ribbon-cutting attended by Michelle Obama and Bill de Blasio, the new building opened on May 1, 2015.